rnadigital/agentcloud/README.md

 To run this project up locally, you'll need docker-compose.
 Follow the steps below to get started:

 1. **Environment Variables**: Before starting the services, ensure you fill out any necessary environment variables in the `docker-compose.yml` file.
+Make sure to enter your Open AI API  Secret in the `OPENAI_API_KEY` field.
 2. **Start Services**: Simply run the following command:

 ```